Wind Advisory issued for Los Angeles County Mountains excluding the Santa Monica Range by NWS - NewsBreak

 Wind Advisory issued for Los Angeles County Mountains excluding the Santa Monica Range by NWS

-Effective: 2021-10-11 04:11:00 PDT Expires: 2021-10-11 11:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
-If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
-Use caution if you must drive.
-Target Area: Los Angeles County Mountains excluding the Santa Monica Range; Ventura County Mountains WIND ADVISORY REMAINS IN EFFECT UNTIL 11 AM PDT THIS MORNING HIGH WIND WARNING REMAINS IN EFFECT FROM 11 AM THIS MORNING TO 3 AM PDT TUESDAY * WHAT...For the High Wind Warning, northwest to north winds 35 to 50 mph with gusts to 75 mph.
-For the Wind Advisory, Northwest to north winds 15 to 30 mph with gusts up to 45 mph. * WHERE...Ventura County Mountains and Los Angeles County Mountains excluding the Santa Monica Range. * WHEN...For the High Wind Warning, from 11 AM this morning to 3 AM PDT Tuesday.
-For the Wind Advisory, until 11 AM PDT this morning. * IMPACTS...Damaging winds will blow down large objects such as trees and power lines.
-Power outages are expected.
-Travel will be difficult and high profile vehicles can be blown over.
-Roadways that may be affected gusty winds include Highway 33 in Ventura County as well as Interstate 5 and Highway 14 in Los Angeles County.alerts.weather.gov
+Effective: 2021-10-15 03:00:00 PDT Expires: 2021-10-16 12:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Secure outdoor objects.
+Target Area: Los Angeles County Mountains excluding the Santa Monica Range; Ventura County Mountains WIND ADVISORY REMAINS IN EFFECT UNTIL NOON PDT SATURDAY * WHAT...Northeast winds 20 to 35 mph with gusts up to 50 mph expected. * WHERE...Ventura County Mountains and Los Angeles County Mountains excluding the Santa Monica Range.
+Winds will be strongest through the Highway 14 corridor. * WHEN...Until noon PDT Saturday. * IMPACTS...Gusty winds will blow around unsecured objects and make driving difficult, especially for high profile vehicles.
+Roadways may be affected by gusty cross winds.
+This includes Highway 33 in Ventura County as well as Interstate 5 and Highway 14 in Los Angeles County.
+Tree limbs could be blown down and a few power outages may result.alerts.weather.gov

 Comments / 0